PAPP bait for feral cat control

 Forty-three Flora and Fauna Guarantee Act 1988 listed threatened species are at increased risk of extinction as a direct result of feral cats.

-Unless feral cats are strategically managed on key areas of public land, critically endangered native species such as the Helmeted Honeyeater, Mountain-pygmy Possum and Plains Wanderer may be pushed into extinction in the wild.
+DELWP has advised that unless feral cats are strategically managed on key areas of public land, critically endangered native species such as the Helmeted Honeyeater, Mountain-pygmy Possum and Plains Wanderer may be pushed into extinction in the wild.

 Feral cats can also carry diseases, which can be transmitted to native animals, domestic livestock and humans.